In This Article:

 In Part 1 of this series, Kevin explains the design process behind the hooks used for our Material Strength Test.

-The Hook Design Process
+The Design Process of a 3D Printed Hook

 To test the strength of Airwolf 3D’s most popular materials, we decided to design and 3D print hooks in each material.
 The hooks will be used to rig a 150-pound tire to a forklift and then we’ll test the material’s strength by progressively adding more weights to the tire until the hook snaps.
 While not the most scientific process, it was a quick and easy (and fun!) way to test the strength of our filaments.